Finances of the Church of Jesus Christ of Latter-day Saints: Ensign Peak Advisors

-Ensign Peak Advisors, Inc. (Ensign) was founded as the church's investment division in the 1960s and was still considered to be a "shoestring operation" into the 1990s.
+Ensign Peak Advisors, Inc. (EP) was founded as the LDS Church's investment division in the 1960s and was still considered to be a "shoestring operation" into the 1990s.
 By 2020, it managed about $100 billion in assets.

-In 2019, a former employee of Ensign made a whistleblower report to the IRS alleging that the church held over $100 billion of assets in a large investment fund.
+In 2019, a former EP employee made a whistleblower report to the IRS alleging that the church held over $100 billion of assets in a large investment fund.
+Prior to this disclosure, the scope of EP's holdings had not been publicly reported.
 The whistleblower further alleged that the church-operated fund failed to use its revenues for charitable purposes and instead used them in for-profit ventures; and that it misled contributors and the public about the usage and extent of those funds.
 According to the whistleblower, applicable law requires the funds be used for religious, educational or other charitable purposes for the fund to maintain its tax-exempt status.
 If confirmed, the $100 billion net worth would exceed the combined net worths of the world's largest university endowment (Harvard University) and the world's largest philanthropic foundation (Gates Foundation).
 Other commentators have argued that such expenditures may not be legally required as claimed.

 In response to the allegations, the church's First Presidency stated that "the Church complies with all applicable law governing our donations, investments, taxes, and reserves," and that "a portion" of funds received by the church are "methodically safeguarded through wise financial management and the building of a prudent reserve for the future."

-2023 SEC Investigation and penalty
+2023 SEC investigation and penalty

-In February 2023, the U.S. Securities and Exchange Commision (SEC) found that Ensign and the church had used 13 different shell LLCs across the United States to avoid disclosing an increase in their investment portfolio value from $7 billion to approximately $37.8 billion from 1997 to 2019.
+In February 2023, the U.S. Securities and Exchange Commission (SEC) found that Ensign and the LDS Church had used 13 different shell LLCs across the United States to avoid disclosing an increase in their investment portfolio value from $7 billion to approximately $37.8 billion from 1997 to 2019.
 As a result, Ensign was penalized $4 million and the church was penalized $1 million.
-The existence of the shell companies were made public in 2018 by the website Mormon Leaks who noticed that the shell company websites were hosted on LDS Church servers.
+The existence of the shell companies was made public in 2018 by the website MormonLeaks which noticed that the shell company websites were hosted on church servers.

 Deseret Ranches

-Deseret Cattle and Citrus Ranch east of Orlando, Florida, the world's largest beef ranch, is located on over 670,000 acres (1,046 mi²) in Florida.
+Deseret Cattle and Citrus Ranch east of Orlando, Florida, the world's largest beef ranch, is located on over 670,000 acres (1,046 mi2) in Florida.
 The land is worth an estimated $858 million (as of 1997).
 The ranch maintains a herd of approximately 45,000 beef cattle, and over 200,000 citrus trees.

 The ranch is home to more than 350 species of wildlife, including almost 250 species of birds.
 Sandhill cranes and the threatened wood stork flourish in the area.
 Other species of wildlife include white-tailed deer, American alligator, Osceola turkey, wild hog, Florida bass and nesting bald eagles.
-The ranch has created and manages one of the state’s largest wood stork rookeries, a breeding ground for the threatened birds.
+The ranch has created and manages one of the state's largest wood stork rookeries, a breeding ground for the threatened birds.

 The church has plans to develop a large portion of the ranch into more than a dozen neighborhoods for approximately half a million residents.